-ARFF Agility Club's 2022 Workshops
+ARFF Agility Club's 2023 Workshops

-One of the benefits of our club is learning from each other.
-ARFF is offering a series of workshops this year, given by ARFF members.
+of the benefits of our club is learning from each other.
+ARFF is offering a series of workshops at the field this year, given by ARFF members and outside presenters.
+All the workshops fall on Saturdays and run from 9:00–11:00 or 12:00.
 We welcome auditors as well as participants with dogs.
-You can sign up for as many as you like and as early as you want at our workshop signup page.
+Watch for a link on the website where you can sign up for as many workshops as you like and as early as you want to.
+We are in discussion with further presenters and will update you as soon as more info becomes available.

 Nini Bloch